stassop/ReactNativeTodo/README.md

 ## Example Todo App

-So let's consider the above in the context of a simple todo app.
+Let's consider the above in the context of a simple todo app.

 You can find the app here: https://github.com/stassop/reactnativetesting